gdsbook/book/notebooks/prologue.md

 [^1]: Crampon, Jean E. 1988.
 Murphy, Parkinson, and Peter: Laws for librarians.
 Library Journal 113. no. 17 (October 15), p.
 41.

-## Content LJW
+## Content (LJW)

 Every book reflects a combination of the authors' perspectives and the social and technological context in which the authors write.
-Thus, we see this book as a core component of the project of codifying *what a geographic data science does*, and (in turn) what kinds of knowledge are important for aspiring geographic data scientists.
+Thus, we see this book as a core component of the project of codifying *what a geographic data science does* and, in turn, what kinds of knowledge are important for aspiring geographic data scientists.
 We also see the *medium* and *method* of writing this book as important for its purpose.
-So, let's discuss first the content, then the method and medium.
+Hence, let's discuss first the content, then the method and medium.

 ### Overview of content

-This book delves throughly into a few core topics of geographic data science.
+This book delves throughly into a few core topics.
 From our background as academic geographers, we seek to present concepts in a more *geographic* way than a standard textbook on *data science*.
 This means that we cover spatial data, mapping, and spatial statistics *right* off the bat, and talk at length about some concepts (such as clusters or outliers) in a geographic, not data-scientific, manner.
-But, as we hope is shown throughout the book, the difference in language and framing is superficial, but the concepts are foundational to both perspectives.
+But, as we hope is shown throughout the book, the difference in language and framing is superficial, while the concepts are foundational to both perspectives.

 With that in mind, we discuss the central data structures and representations in geographic data science, and then move immediately to visualization and analysis of geographic data.
-We opt for descriptive *spatial statistics* that summarize the structure of maps, in order to give a sense of how to summarize geographic structure in data science problems.
-For the analysis sections, we opt for a presentation of a classic *subject* in spatial analysis (inequality), and then pivot to discussing important methods across geographic analysis, such as those that help understand when points are clustered in space, when geographic regions are latent within data, and when geographical spillovers complicate standard supervised learning approaches.
+We use descriptive *spatial statistics* that summarize the structure of maps in order to build the intuition of how spatial thinking can be embedded in data science problems.
+For the analysis sections, we opt for a presentation of a classic subject in spatial analysis -inequality-, and then pivot to discussing important methods across geographic analysis, such as those that help understand when points are clustered in space, when geographic regions are latent within data, and when geographical spillovers are present in standard supervised learning approaches.
 The book closes with a discussion of how to use spatial principles to improve standard data scientific algorithms.

-### What is not in the book
+### What is not in the book (/"editorial discipline"?)

-Despite the strong data science angle we take on the discussion in this book, there are many topics that we omit in our treatment.
-Every book must exhibit some kind of editorial discipline, but we used three principles to inform our own.
+Despite the "breath over depth" approach we take in this book, there are many topics that we omit in our treatment.
+Every book must exhibit some kind of editorial discipline, and we use three principles to inform our own.

-First, we avoided topics that get too complicated too quickly; instead, we sought to maximize the analytical benefits by focusing on simple but meaningful methods of analysis.
-This precludes many of the more complex but interesting topics and methods, like Bayesian inference or generative models (like cellular automata or agent-based models).
-GeoAI developments at the cutting edge of quantitative geographic analysis also were excised under this editorial rule.
+First, we avoided topics that get "too complicated too quickly"; instead, we sought to maximize the analytical benefits by focusing on simple but meaningful methods of analysis.
+This precludes many of the interesting but more complex topics and methods, like Bayesian inference or generative models (like cellular automata or agent-based models).
+GeoAI developments (GET CITES, Gao et al. editorial) at the cutting edge of quantitative geographic analysis also were excised under this editorial rule.
 Further, many treatments of the geographical problem of *scale* and *uncertainty* fall in this category, since these questions generally pose issues that demand theoretical, not empirical, solutions.

-Second, we sought to discuss things that were intellectually proximate to our own experiences and trainings in quantitative geography.
+Second, we sought to discuss things that were intellectually adjacent to our own experiences and training in quantitative geography.
 The world of spatial statistics is vast, and very deep, but any one person only gains so much perspetive on it.
 This strongly informed our decisions of what to cover in the second and third sections, where we generally avoid more complex methods like Gaussian Process (geostatistical) models or geospatial knowledge graph methods.
+We would like to emphasise these avoidances are not commentary on their merits, which we recognise, but on our own ability to present the topics with honesty, clarity, and effectiveness.

 Third, we sought to avoid topics that already have contemporary treatment in computational teaching.
 This includes spatial optimization problems (such as location allocation or coverage problems) as well as the generative and geostatistical models mentioned above.
+With this book, we are trying to cover areas where we see a clear opportunity in (re)framing them in new ways for the benefit of the two communities we mention above.
+Where there is already a wheel, we have not reinvented it.

-Altogether, these three editorial principles help keep this book focused precisely on the set of techniques that give analysts the most benefit in the shortest space.
-It covers both methods to summarize and describe geographical pattern, correct analysis for the artefacts induced by geographical structure, and leverage geographical relationships to do better analyses.
+Altogether, these three editorial principles help keep this book focused precisely on the set of techniques we think give readers the most benefit in the shortest space.
+It covers both methods to summarize and describe geographical pattern, correct analysis for the artefacts induced by geographical structure, and leverage geographical relationships to do data analysis better.

 ### why a book this way